lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/TailwindGuide.md

 ## Tailwind Configuration File

+For configuration, Tailwind uses a `tailwind.config.js` file, but, in Bodiless, we use a `site.tailwind.config.js` file at the package and site level.

 Your site's Tailwind configuration file, `site.tailwind.config.js`, can be found in the root directory of the site or within a package.